bigfatbrowncat/zetes/README.md

 The main feature of the library is that it makes a thin wrapper on SWT and basic system libraries that makes it possible to make an app which has a native look-and-feel under different platforms.
 For example, the "Exit" item is in system menu on OS X, but in "File" menu under Windows; about box has "OK" button in Windows, but doesn't have any on OS X and so on...

 The user of the library shouldn't think about such differences.
 That's why Zetes could be useful.

+If you want to see some demo applications that show up zetes features, take a look at [zetes-examples](https://github.com/bigfatbrowncat/zetes-examples) project.

 ## Supported OSes